hulkk/dotfiles/README.md

 git config --global commit.gpgsign true
 ```
 > **Note**
-> Signing key needs to be added to your account in e.g. Github
+> Signing key needs to be added to your account in e.g. GitHub

 ### .zprofile symbolic link
 ```bash